emily0707/Content-Based-Image-Retrieval-System-/README.md

 If a user udpates images in the database, then she can click "preprocess" button to recalculation before start a query.

-# 4. How to use your system with step-by-step instructions:
+# 4. How to use your system with step-by-step instructions
 1. After open the system, you can use “previous page” and “next page” to select the target picture for a query.
 2. Click a thumbnail image and then the big images will appear.
 And the system set the image as a query image.
 3. All the 100 images are preprocessed and results are stored in text file.
 After you click the “Intensity”, “Color Code” or “Color Code & Intensity” button, you will to get the query result immediately without waiting.